nalladammigarilokesh/web-crawler/README.md

 React: A JavaScript library for building frontend user interfaces.

-## To run backend run below commands
+## To start backend server run below commands
 Install the dependencies using below command:

 ### `npm install`